Raise Children of Character

 You might get an idea of how close your relationship is by checking on how well you know your child.
 Ask yourself these questions and press yourself for details:

-• What are your child’s preferred activities, favorite TV shows, favorite
+• What are your child’s preferred activities, favorite TV shows or social media sites, favorite

 subjects in school, favorite foods or clothes, favorite celebrity or musical group?